dotnet/AspNetCore.Docs/aspnetcore/native-aot/index.md

 ## Getting started with .NET native AOT deployment in ASP.NET Core

-When building an application that is to be published using native AOT the developer should build their application normally.
-Native AOT compilation occurs when an application is published and the native AOT compiler analyses the code in your application to identify possible coding matterns that are incompatible with AOT.
-This analysis includes not only all of your code, but also code that you depend on.
-When warnings are encountered review them and take corrective steps.
-It is a good idea to publish your application frequently to detect possible issues early in the development lifecycle.
+When developing an app to be published using native AOT, a developer writes their application normally.
+Native AOT compilation occurs when an app is published, and the native AOT compiler analyses the code in the app to identify coding patterns incompatible with AOT.

+Native AOT analysis includes all of the app's code and the libraries the app depends on.
+Review Native AOT warnings and take corrective steps.
+It's a good idea to test publishing apps frequently to discover issues early in the development lifecycle.

 To help developers get started deploying with .NET native AOT in ASP.NET Core, use the: